Cezanne-ai/NIU-NLU-romanian-restaurants-deepconversational/README.md

 # NIU-NLU-romanian-restaurants-deepconversational
 Implementation of the understanding layer from Cezanne-ai framework.
 Adaptation for romanian language, restaurant recommendation and deep conversational based on 3 books.

-The final form of this models will be committed in the Open-framework repository together with the other layers of the open-framework
+The final form of this model will be committed in new repository together with the other layers: CPL, NOG/NLG and back-up model

 Code implementation in progress.